silver2row/sabertooth/README.md

     Once things are connnected:

-    use this command: sudo config-pin P9.21 uart
+    use this command: config-pin P9.21 uart
-    This will ensure that your board is set up for uart mode.
+    This will ensure that your board is set up for uart mode to just transmit.

     Once you have tested your software w/ the hardware, we need to set up a .sh file and then a .service file to make sure config-pin is